Skip to main content

 Entries are not copied, so further changes will be reflected in both resources.

-Returns a count of added entries.
+Returns a count of added or changed entries and sections.

 def l10n_equal(a: Resource, b: Resource) -> bool